Zien4/FireBrand/README.md

-# Guide on practicing or improving as a Firebrand in WvW
+# Guide on practicing/improving as a Firebrand in WvW

 Site Launched at
 https://zien4.github.io/FireBrand